 - In Sumo Logic select Manage Data > Collection > Collection.
 Click Add Collector, click Installed Collector, and then click the link for the Collector to begin the download.

-- Open a browser and enter the static URL for your pod.
-If you're not sure which pod you're using, check the login page (US2, EU, AU, or DE appears in the URL for those pods; only US1 is not included in the URL).
+- Open a browser and enter the static URL for your Sumo deployment.
+See how to determine which endpoint to use if you are unsure.
 The download begins immediately.
-See Download a Collector from a Static URL for a list of the URLs for your Linux version and pod.
+See Download a Collector from a Static URL for a list of URLs for your deployment pod.

 Install the Collector using either of the following methods:

 After installing Collectors, you can configure Sources by using the Web Application or by providing the Source settings in a JSON file.
 If you are using a UTF-8 encoded JSON file, you must provide the file before starting the Collector.